thedevarchive/shieldalert-security-dashboard/README.md

 * Link checker the identifies if the link is suspicious
 * Breach response checklist that shows the user what to do when their account is compromised
 * Courses for learning about cybersecurity

-# Upcoming Features

-* Assessments for testing user's knowledge and comprehension of the courses
+* Assessments for testing user's knowledge on the courses

 # How to Report Issues